icebound777/PMR-Plando-Validator/README.md

   * Power stars may be placed even if no setting requires collecting them
 * Item Traps
   * Traps may be placed by using the item name `"TRAP"`.
 This will pick a random unique item sprite to represent the trap
   * Trap items may be appended by an item name in parentheses, to force the trap to take that item's sprite.
 For example: `"TRAP (UltraStone)"`.
-This allows arbitrary item trap sprites, even those are usually not chosen by the randomizer, like consumables and coins
+This allows arbitrary item trap sprites, even those are usually not chosen by the randomizer, like consumables.
+Coins, however, cannot be used as trap items
   * Traps may not be placed into item shops, Rowf's shop or Merlow's star piece trade
   * Manually placed traps count against the number of traps to be placed according to the `Item Trap Mode` setting, but won't be removed if that setting is lower than the number of manually placed traps
 * Item shop prices